Family Day Art Workshop:

 Pinhole Cinema

-Participants may move across the museum.
-We recommend families to wear loose clothing to participate freely in the event.
-Please read 'Event Arrangement' below for details.
+During the event, participants may be asked to sit on the floor.
+We recommend participants wear comfortable clothing to freely take part in the event.
+Please see ‘Event Arrangements’ below for details.

 This workshop is a collaboration with LENS, an independent Tokyo-based creative lab founded by designers Kenichi Okada and Kunie Hiyamizui.